 Pain or Sickness

-If your cat’s loud engine-like purring is associated with withdrawal, off their food, unusual aggression, or any other unusual behavior like rapid breathing, this warrants concern.
-Cats often engage in purring to self-soothe behavior when they are in pain.
+If your cat’s loud purr is associated with withdrawal, being off their food, unusual aggressive behavior, or any other unusual behavior like rapid breathing, this warrants concern.
+Cats often engage in purring as a self-soothing behavior when they are experiencing signs of pain.
 Do not assume that all purring cats are happy; please look for accompanying behaviors.
+An underlying health issue could be the cause, and pet parents should watch for these warning signs.

 Stress & Anxiety Triggers

-Change to their environment can cause stress in cats.
-For example adding a new pet, a new home, as well when their owners simply move furniture around.
-If your cat is happily loud, purring, but showing physical stress, such as pinned ears, dilated pupils, or excessive grooming, your cat could be managing some level of anxiety.
+Sudden changes to their environment can cause stress in cats.
+For example, adding a new pet, a new home, as well when their owners simply move furniture around.
+If your cat is loudly purring but showing physical stress, such as pinned ears, dilated pupils, or excessive grooming, your cat could be managing some level of anxiety.

 Breathing Issues

-If your cat’s purr sounds scratchy, strained, or breathy, this behavior could be a result of a respiratory issue.
-Respiratory issues can range from a non-serious cold or could also be related to more significant concerns such as asthma.
-It is best to get veterinary advice sooner rather than later if you hear this kind of purring.
+If your cat’s purr sounds scratchy, strained, or breathy, this cat’s behavior could be a result of a respiratory problem.
+Health conditions can range from a non-serious cold or could also be related to more significant concerns such as asthma.
+It is best to get veterinary advice sooner rather than later if you hear this kind of purring, as it could indicate health problems.

 How to Respond to Your Cat’s Loud Purring